FreezeLuiz/CTF-Writeups/Misc/arpconctf2020-Git_the_Flag.md

 +  file.write(base_cipher)
 ```

-The above commit has a python script that seems to be encrypting the content of `flag.txt` using AES, the script is using [pyaes](https://github.com/ricmoo/pyaes).
-And the key used in the encryption process looks like the `SECRET` we found in the commit before that.
+The above commit has a python script that seems to be encrypting the content of `flag.txt` using AES.
+The script is using [pyaes](https://github.com/ricmoo/pyaes), and the key used in the encryption process looks like the `SECRET` we found in the commit before that.

 ```